12 More Mooncakes You Don’t Want to Miss in 2009 – A Remix!

 - peanut and chocolate

-One highlight is the peanut and chocolate sponge cake.
+One highlight is the peanut and chocolate mooncake.
 It’s the combination of a chocolate feuilletine layer plus a peanut butter cream layer.
 Comes complete with bits of peanuts, too!
 Go nuts over this dessert.
 It sure gives new meaning to the phrase “delicious sin”.
 Yum!

-To sample all flavors happily, grab the box of four assorted flavors at $36+.
+To sample all flavours happily, grab the box of four assorted flavours at $36+.

 COVA Pasticceria